crpietschmann/portfolio/_posts/2008-07-15-c-enhance-enums-using-extension-methods.markdown

     [Description("en-ES")]
     Spanish = 2
 }</pre>

-<p>And here's the code to an Extension Method that extends the LocalizationMarket Enum with the ToDescriptionString() method that returns the DescriptionAttributes value:</p>
+And here's the code to an Extension Method that extends the LocalizationMarket Enum with the ToDescriptionString() method that returns the DescriptionAttributes value:
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">public static class LocalizationMarketExtensions
 {
     public static string ToDescriptionString(this LocalizationMarket val)